 We continue to successfully provide services that divert from law enforcement and emergency department involvement while connecting people with outpatient services, rapid access Psychiatry, peer support, substance use and addiction services, supportive counseling, skills training, and more.

-We work with family and youth to
+We work with families and youths to:

-o learn strategies for effectively dealing with a potential crisis
+• Learn strategies for effectively dealing with a potential crisis

 All calls get followed up by debriefing with caregivers along with future family follow-ups.